Why Does My Cat Want To Eat All The Time?

 Demanding food at a specific time might be normal for your cat, but if it’s a new behavior then it could be a sign that something isn’t quite right.

-Why Is My Kitten Hungry All The Time?
+Why Is My Cat Begging for Food All the Time?

 If kittens are asking for food they are legitimately hungry and might not getting the correct nutrients for growth.